lafrenierejm/emacs-linux.nix/readme.md

 make -j$(nproc)
 ```

+I'm not sure if I need so many CFLAGS... `CFLAGS='-O2 -march=native'` is probably fine.
 Details about the CFLAGS can be found [here](https://wiki.gentoo.org/wiki/GCC_optimization#Optimizing).